reset4ll/LSPconfig-cloneovim/Snippets.md

 end

 -- Use (s-)tab to:
---- move to prev/next item in completion menuone
+--- move to prev/next item in completion menu
 --- jump to prev/next snippet's placeholder
 local luasnip = require 'luasnip'